 Welcome to Year 2 and the final year of the Infants, where our children will prepare for the important transition into the Juniors!
 During this year, they will continue to learn through exciting topics.

-You will see from our IPC overview that during Year 2, the children will discover all about: People of the past; the magic toymaker; the stories people tell; how are you?- all about health; from A to B- transport; and, the Earth, our home.
+You will see from our Curriculum Overview during Year 2, the children will discover all about: People of the past; the Magic Toy-maker; all about health; from A to B- transport.

 During our A to B topic, the children will take part in an exciting trip to the world famous Brooklands Motor Museum in which they will explore and research facts about the world of transport.
-As part of the topic, the Earth, our home, 'Wild Science' come in with a range of animals such as tarantulas and snakes for the children to learn about.
+As part of our science, 'Wild Science' come in with a range of animals such as tarantulas and snakes for the children to learn about.

 In science, the children will develop their scientific skills and knowledge within the following areas: The uses of everyday materials; living things and their habitats.
 The children will also use our outdoor environment to observe and support their understanding of plants as well as the seasonal changes that occur during the year.